Quantum cooling activated by coherently-controlled thermalisation: Generalised quantum SWITCH with N identical thermalising channels

-As Fig.\ref{f1} shown, Alice first prepares a sample A consisting of k particles which are already thermalized by a reservoir with temperature $T$.
-Then she thermalizes all the particles from A with reservoirs in same temperature $T$ in an indefinite causal order assisted by k control qubits.
+As Fig.\ref{f1} shown, Alice first prepares a sample A consisting of k particles which are already thermalised by a reservoir with temperature $T$.
+Then she thermalises all the particles from A with reservoirs in same temperature $T$ in an indefinite causal order assisted by k control qubits.
 So after this step, she prepares k copies of entangled states described in Eqn.(\ref{3}).
 But at this stage, Bob can't tell the differences between samples A and B since he doesn't have access to the global system.
-Then based on the measurement result of control system in \{$\ket{+},\ket{-}$\} conducted by Alice, Bob decides which sample this particle goes, then we will have 2 samples with different temperatures than $T$.
-But do notice that not like the traditional Maxwell demon scheme, the number of particles in sample C or D here are highly depending on the temperature of the reservoirs(and you will also see later by changing number of reservoirs and dimension of the target system we can actually manipulate the number of particles in each sample).
-And if Alice thermalizes the particles in definite causal order or she doesn't measure the control system(or measures it in computational basis), she can't help Bob to prepare samples like C and D. Then in this setup we can see that weighted energy actually quantifies \textit{on average} how much heat that can be transferred by a particle in sample C which become hotter in Bob's point of view such that we can create a colder sample D starting from A. So when we evaluate fridge assisted by different quantum SWITCH(superposition of different alternative orders), it will help us to determine the ability of heat extraction for the working system in each ICO fridge at certain temperature.
-And you will also see in a later section, coefficent of performance defined in \cite{felce2020quantum} is actually the absolute value of weighted energy change for cooling branch divided by the work needed to reset the register for the optimal case when the temperatures of the cold and hot reservoirs are the same.
+Then based on the measurement result of control system in \{$\ket{+},\ket{-}$\} shared by Alice, Bob sorts $k$ particles into two boxes C and D, with effective temperature higher or lower than $T$, respectively.
+But do notice that not like the traditional Maxwell demon scenario, the number of particles in sample C or D here are highly depending on the temperature of the reservoirs (and you will also see later by changing the number of reservoirs and dimension of the target system we can actually manipulate the number of particles in each sample).
+And if Alice thermalises the particles in definite causal order or she doesn't measure the control system (or measures it in computational basis), she can't help Bob to prepare samples like C and D. Then in this setup we can see that weighted energy actually quantifies \textit{on average} how much heat that can be transferred by a particle in sample C which becomes hotter in Bob's point of view such that we can create a colder sample D. So when we evaluate fridge assisted by different quantum SWITCH (superposition of different alternative orders), it will help us to determine the ability of heat extraction for the working system in each ICO fridge at certain temperature.
+As results from computer simulations in section \ref{sim} shown, the larger the weighted energy change, the fewer cycles needed to be performed to cool down the cold reservoirs from some fixed starting temperatures to some given attainable final temperatures.
+And you will also see in section\ref{coeffp}, coefficent of performance defined in \cite{felce2020quantum} is actually the absolute value of weighted energy change for cooling branch divided by the work needed to reset the register for the optimal case when the temperatures of the cold and hot reservoirs are the same.